The Love Bot

 But a cyborg is not necessarily a strict human-machine merger; it is an imaginary for “thinking with”.
 According to Sophie Lewis, the cyborg is “a luminous translation of the Marxist idea that we make history, but not under conditions of our choosing.
 It is a timely suggestion that political science address the fact that we are full of bubbling bacteria, inorganic prostheses, and toxic economic mythologies.”
 The Manifesto, together with much of Haraway’s early work, dismantles ideas of the ‘natural’ and ‘artificial’.
 Haraway proposes that we are already cyborg, constituted by networks and technologies that go beyond the digital.
 In a 1997 interview with Hari Kunzru, Haraway discusses the ‘natural’ body as imagined by sport, saying: “Before the Civil War, right and left feet weren't even differentiated in shoe manufacture.
 Now we have a shoe for every activity.”
 Winning the Olympics in the cyborg era isn't just about running fast.
 It's about "the interaction of medicine, diet, training practices, clothing and equipment manufacture, visualization and timekeeping.”
 Drugs or no drugs, training and technology make every Olympian a node in an international technocultural network — just as ‘artificial’ as any athlete at their steroidal peak.

-September 2010 was the fiftieth anniversary of the coining of the term ‘cyborg’.
-Over the course of that month, Tim Maly assembled 50 instances of the use of the word to a dedicated Tumblr called 50 posts about cyborgs.
+of that month, Tim Maly assembled 50 instances of the use of the word to a dedicated Tumblr called

 History of the Human